rouskinlab/dreem/dreem/alignment/README.md

 Contributor: Matty Allan, Yves Martin

 ## Purpose
-- Convert sequencing files into BAM files.
-Each read is compared and aligned to the reference sequence of the .fasta file.
+Convert sequencing files into BAM files.

+Each read is compared and aligned to the reference sequence of the fasta file.
 Results are stored in one BAM file per construct.
+Additional information such as the fastqc report and the .bam/bai file is also outputed.

 ## Interface